 For a glaze for cookies or cakes, heat until just barely simmering and add the coconut-powdered sugar from above.
 Stir until smooth, allow to cool to room temperature and then drizzle away!

 6. Blackstrap Molasses

 Organic blackstrap molasses is highly nutritious, rich in copper, calcium, iron, potassium, manganese, selenium and vitamin B6.
-Sugarcane and beet molasses has the highest phenolic content and antioxidant activity when compared with refined sugar, beet sugar, rape honey, corn syrup, and dates.
-(9)
+Sugarcane and beet molasses have the highest phenolic content and antioxidant activity when compared with refined sugar, beet sugar, rape honey, corn syrup and dates.
+(10)

 How to use blackstrap molasses:

 Molasses has a unique, rich flavor.
 It may not be appealing for some to use for topping toast, porridges or other concentrated applications.
 However, it’s a perfect sweetener for marinades and to use in baking.

 You can even make a brown sugar alternative by adding two tablespoons of molasses for each ½ cup coconut sugar a recipe calls for.
 Put the coconut sugar and the molasses in a food processor, and pulse until the consistency of commercial brown sugar is reached.